codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 a `<a href="#">` element.
 The function `createElement` of the object `document` take in an HTML tag's name to create the new element object.
-Binding the new object's `textContent` with given text and modifying its attribute `href` are both done with its related variables.
+Binding the new object's `textContent` with given text and modifying its attribute `href` are both done by using related variables.

 The second part of the function is about attaching the new element object to the dropdown list: Finding the list using its `id`; Then `appending` the new item as